pollere/pping/docker/Readme.md

 * then creates a basic image with the right dependencies. (go.sh)
 * mounts the current directory inside a docker container based on the image, and runs the associated build script.

-The docker container starts up with the build-static.sh or build-dynamic.sh scripts.
-Docker doesn't elegantly allow you to change things without creating new containers, so to keep things simple you can simply edit the build-\*.sh script and then docker start -i (interactive) the image to get a console in a different build environment.
+The docker container starts up with the build.sh script.
+Docker doesn't elegantly allow you to change things without creating new containers, so to keep things simple you can simply edit build.sh script and then docker start -i (interactive) the image to change what it does when it starts.

 *Having a docker CMD (start command) that's on a mounted volume, of course goes against everything the docker developers stand for and will make them run into walls and jump off cliffs because it can break things.
 Let's just say doing it like this keeps the rebel in me, who doesn't like getting told what to do, very happy and alive. #MDFA making devops fun again. **And importantly to me, this way saves a lot of time, space and effort.**  :-p*